jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/GettingStartedWithAudio.rst

 Implementation of a half volume filter.
 Very explicit, so it isn't going to be the fastest possible, but it should serve the purpose.
 Furthermore have a look `discussion here`_ and look also at `audio.cpp`_ for a bunch of more advanced stuff.
-A lot of technical details are also to be found in `AviSynth Two-Five Audio`_.
+A lot of technical details are also to be found in :doc:`AviSynth Two-Five Audio <AviSynthTwoFiveAudio>`.

 $Date: 2007/07/04 00:12:07 $